chrisbanes/Android-PullToRefresh/README.md

 ## Features

- * No longer uses a (slow) OnScrollListener
- * No longer shows the Tap to Refresh view when the AdapterView can not fill itself.
+ * Supports both Pulling Down from the top, and Pulling Up from the bottom
  * Animated Scrolling for all devices (Tested on 1.6+)
  * Works for all AdapterViews.
 I've implemented both ListView and GridView.
  * Works with ExpandableListView (thanks to Stefano Dacchille)
  * Maven Support (thanks to Stefano Dacchille)
+ * No longer uses a (slow) OnScrollListener
+ * No longer shows the Tap to Refresh view when the AdapterView can not fill itself.

 Repository at <https://github.com/chrisbanes/Android-PullToRefresh>.